chromealex/ecs/Docs/Manual-CreatingFeature.md

     }

+    protected override void OnConstructLate() {

+        // You can create entities here
+        // Use this method instead of OnConstruct because all Filters should been registered at this point

+    }

     protected override void OnDeconstruct() {

         // Unload data, you don't need to remove systems and modules at this point, just unload your custom data if it was loaded on OnConstruct() stage